egison/egison/README.md

 ### Square Root

-The rewriting rule for `sqrt` fgis also defined in Egison library.
+The rewriting rule for `sqrt` is also defined in Egison library.

 * [Rewriting rule for `sqrt` in `normalize.segi`](https://github.com/egison/egison/blob/master/lib/math/normalize.segi)